Mcorduk/job-tracker/README.md

 **Notes:**

--   Notifications are currently set to print.
-For email notifications, additional configuration is required (not implemented in this version).
+- Notifications are currently set to print on server console as well as alert in browser.
 - Authentication is not implemented as the app assumes a single user scenario.
 - MongoDB can be set up either locally or using Docker Compose.
 Choose the option that suits your preference.
 - The app is designed to run locally.
 No API is exposed externally.
--   CI/CD tools can be integrated based on your preference, but they are optional for this task.

 **Author:** Muhammet Corduk